 In other words, you have something to sell and the prospect is likely not in an active process of looking to buy what you have to sell.
 This is not to say that they do not need or will not be interested.
 They are just not sitting there thinking about the topic that you are calling them to discuss.

 Their Guard Will Typically be at a Medium Level

-Those assumptions may sound scary and like a reason to not even cold call.
-These are what they are and like we said, cold calling can be tough.
-But if you do decide to incorporate B2B cold calling in your lead generation strategy, you need to be aware of these factors and then identify how to modify your approach so that you defuse and work around these challenges.
+Those assumptions may sound scary and like a reason not to even cold call.
+These are what they are, and as we said, cold calling can be tough.
+But if you do decide to incorporate b2b cold calling in your lead generation strategy, you need to be aware of these factors and then identify how to modify your approach so that you can defuse and work around these challenges.